williamalonso/desafio-frontend-teddy/README.md

 A versão React usada é a `^18`.

-Para rodar o docker,navegue até a pasta do projeto e execute:
+Para rodar o docker, navegue até a pasta do projeto e execute:

 ```
 docker build -t remote-app .